 Call us at 505‐466‐1676 during daytime business hours.
 If we’re unavailable, leave a voice mail and we’ll return your call promptly.
 If you don’t hear back from us within a day of your voice mail, please call again.

 We’ll process your application within 1‐3 days of receipt, verifying it for accuracy and completeness.
 Most vouchers are mailed the same day we process the application.
 But in a few instances we run into gray areas related to income — or determine that some of the information supplied on the application is inaccurate or incomplete.
-If so, we’ll re‐contact you either for more information or to explain that we had to decline the application.
-If you have not heard back from us or received your vouchers within 10 days of applying, call us to find out what happened.
+If you have not received your vouchers within 7 days of applying, call us to find out what happened.

 As soon as your vouchers arrive, call one of the clinics listed on them to set up your appointments.
 Although you technically have about 8 weeks to get the surgery done, the vet may need that time to get you into their schedule.